INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Results

-To identify global transcriptional programs associated with prognostic risk, we analysed bulk RNA sequencing data from PETACC-3 and TCGA in relation to patient-level risk stratification.
+To identify global transcriptional programs associated with patient-level risk, we analysed bulk RNA sequencing data from PETACC-3 and TCGA.
 Using curated gene signatures representing epithelial differentiation, fetal-like programs and immune states, we computed single-sample enrichment scores and correlated these with risk (Fig.~\ref{fig:msi_hetero}iv).

-Aligning with the risk manifold, epithelial signatures capturing fetal-like and metaplastic, states showed positive risk correlations.
+Aligning with the risk manifold, epithelial signatures capturing fetal-like and metaplastic states showed positive risk correlations.
 These included fetal progenitor and epithelial fetal signatures, YAP-driven regenerative and mechanotransduction-related programs.
 Conversely, signatures reflecting preservation of canonical colonic epithelial identity, including LGR5-positive crypt stem cell programs, ATRX-associated lineage-fidelity signatures and adult intestinal stem cell signatures, showed negative risk correlations.